13nenad/thesis/README.md

        numOfAeSplits
        aeTypeStart
        aeTypeEnd
+       saveModel

 5. Multiple SOMs.
-It loops over a specified number of different grid sizes, step size = 5.
+It iterates over a specified number of different grid sizes, step size = 5.
 You will need to specify:

        numOfSomSplits
        slideDivisor